-Locally, anglers are blessed with a number of excellent hotwater lakes.
+Downstate anglers are blessed with a number of excellent hot water lakes.
 Virtually all of these waters offer excellent winter fishing opportunities.

 Lake of Egypt in the southeastern part of Williamson County is just one of these fine fishing lakes.
-Located near Interstate 57, this 2,300 acre lake has 93 miles of shoreline with an average depth of 18.3 feet and a maximum depth of 52 feet.
+Located near Interstate 57, this 2,300-acre lake has 93 miles of shoreline with an average depth of 18.3 feet and a maximum depth of 52 feet.
 The power plant is in the northwest corner of the lake.

-The stabilizing influence of the power plant keeps the surface water temperature about 56 degrees.
+The stabilizing influence of the power plant keeps the surface water temperature about 56 to 57 degrees.
 On sunny days, water in the backs of coves can be warmer.

-Many anglers find their best success fishing the grass weedbeds off the points.
+Many anglers find their best success fishing the grass weed beds off the points.
 These areas often have sandbars in the center that attracts bass.

 Most of the better areas are found in the north end of the lake closer to the power plant.
-The waters there typically warm more quickly during periods of milder weather.
-Coffeen Lake in nearby Montgomery County is among the more popular of these local waters.
+The water there typically warms more quickly during periods of milder weather.

+Coffeen Lake in Montgomery County is among the more popular of these local waters.
 The Illinois Department of Natural Resources manages the fishery of this popular lake.

 Biologists report that fishing in the lake has been stable since it first opened.
-Three to four-pound bass are taken regularly, with some fish up to six pounds and larger.
+Three- to four-pound bass are taken regularly with some fish up to six pounds.

-The lake has 49 miles of shoreline with the average depth of 19 feet and a maximum depth of 59 feet.
+The lake has 49 miles of shoreline with an average depth of 19 feet and a maximum depth of 59 feet.
 There is one boat ramp on the west side of the lake north of Donnellson.
-A 25-horsepower motor limit is in effect.
-During winter, water temperatures in the hot water arm can be near the sixty degree mark while air temperatures are in the thirties.
+A motor size limit is in effect.
+During winter, water temperatures in the hot water arm can be in the 60's while air temperatures are in the 30's and 40's.